Psy-Fer/ccflux/docs/src/user-setup.md

 To confirm data is flowing, ask your IT admin to check the admin dashboard for your email address.
 The first report typically appears within a few seconds of a turn completing.

-### Check for errors locally
+### Check the activity log locally

-If something is misconfigured, errors are logged silently to:
+All significant events — token refresh, key registration, each report sent — are logged to:

 ```
-~/.claude/ccflux/errors.log
+~/.claude/ccflux/activity.log
 ```

+Errors also appear here (prefixed with `ERROR`) as well as in `errors.log`.
+The activity log is the first place to look when troubleshooting.
 Common entries and what they mean are covered in the [Troubleshooting](./troubleshooting.md) guide.

 ---